Same-sex marriage in the United Kingdom: Background

-Legal history
+Early legal history

 In common law, a marriage between persons of the same sex was void ab initio.
 In 1680, Arabella Hunt married "James Howard"; in 1682 the marriage was annulled on the ground that Howard was in fact Amy Poulter, a "perfect woman in all her parts", and two women could not validly marry.
 On 30 March 1834, Anne Lister and Ann Walker were married at the Holy Trinity Church on Goodramgate in York, and thereafter considered themselves married, but without legal recognition.
 The church has been described as "an icon for what is interpreted as the site of the first lesbian marriage to be held in Britain", and the building now hosts a commemorative blue plaque.
 The couple lived together at Shibden Hall until Lister's death in 1840.
 In 1866, in Hyde v Hyde and Woodmansee (a case of polygamy), Lord Penzance's judgment began: "Marriage as understood in Christendom is the voluntary union for life of one man and one woman, to the exclusion of all others."

 In Talbot (otherwise Poyntz) v Talbot in 1967, the prohibition was held to extend where one spouse was a post-operative transsexual, with Justice Roger Ormrod stating: "Marriage is a relationship which depends on sex, not on gender".
-In 1971, the Nullity of Marriage Act was passed, explicitly banning marriages between same-sex couples in England and Wales.
+The Nullity of Marriage Act 1971 explicitly banned marriages between same-sex couples in England and Wales.
 The parliamentary debates on the 1971 act included discussion on the issue of transsexualism but not homosexuality.

 The 1971 act was later replaced by the Matrimonial Causes Act 1973, which also declared that a marriage was void if the parties were not respectively male and female.
 Prohibition of same-sex marriages was also included in the marriage legislation of Scotland and Northern Ireland.
 The Marriage Order (Northern Ireland) 2003 stated there was a legal impediment to marriage if the parties were of the same sex, but the Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019 removed this provision.
-The Marriage Act (Scotland) 1977 had a similar legal impediment, but following the passage of the Marriage and Civil Partnership (Scotland) Act 2014, the act no longer prohibits marriages if both parties are of the same sex.
+The Marriage (Scotland) Act 1977 had a similar legal impediment, but following the passage of the Marriage and Civil Partnership (Scotland) Act 2014, Scots law no longer prohibits marriage if both parties are of the same sex.
 On 17 July 2013, royal assent was granted to the Marriage (Same Sex Couples) Act 2013.
-(Note: Deddf Priodas (Cyplau o'r un rhyw) 2013, /cy/; Akt Demedhyans (Koplow a'n keth seks) 2013, /kw/) On 10 December 2013, Her Majesty's Government announced that the first same-sex marriages would take place from 29 March 2014.
+(Note: Deddf Priodas (Cyplau o'r un rhyw) 2013, /cy/; Akt Demedhyans (Koplow a'n keth seks) 2013, /kw/) On 10 December 2013, Her Majesty's Government announced that the first same-sex marriages in England and Wales would take place from 29 March 2014.